The Buchanan Institute

 Founded and based at the University of Chicago, the Paul Douglas Institute empowers students to independently influence public policy.
 The organization produces evidence-driven social science research that is rigorous, practical, and innovative.
 To ensure research is impactful and relevant, PDI works with nonprofits, government offices, and elected officials in Chicago and elsewhere.
 The organization's namesake follows after Senator Paul H. Douglas, a University of Chicago economist and U.S. Senator.
 Inspired by his life and work, PDI enables students to make an impact on the legislative process by applying their education to real-world questions.

 Founded in 2009 at the University of Cambridge, The Wilberforce Society was the first student-run think tank established in the UK.
 It was named after the Member of Parliament, Cambridge alumnus and abolitionist William Wilberforce.
 Its main work centres on the research, writing and publication of policy papers, which seek to provide well-informed and impartial analysis on, and tangible solutions to, pertinent issues.
-The policy papers serve as a focal point for mutual dialogue between students and frontline policymakers and have been presented in various legislative bodies, including the European Parliament and the Tunisian New Constituent Assembly.
+The policy papers serve as a focal point for mutual dialogue between students and frontline policymakers and have been presented in various legislative bodies, including the European Parliament.
 The Wilberforce Society also aims to promote intellectual debate across the University of Cambridge through our annual conference and panel events.
 Its work has received recognition from major news outlets, such as the Financial Times, and was specially commended at the Prospect Think Tank of the Year Awards in 2013.